datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

         ...

-When 'handler.register()' is called to register a handler to an interface, the validator is called and the handler obj is passed to the validator.
+When 'handler.register()' is called to register a handler to an interface, the validator is called and the handler object is passed to the validator.
 In the above example, we simply define what members we want to validate for and then call interface.validate() which will raise cement2.core.exc.CementInterfaceError if validation fails.
-It is not necessary to use interface.validate() but it is useful.
+It is not necessary to use interface.validate() but it is useful and recommended.
 In general, the key thing to note is that a validator either raises CementInterfaceError or does nothing if validation passes.

 Registering Handlers to an Interface
 ------------------------------------